Mollie Huston Lee

 Mollie Huston Lee (January 18, 1907 – January 26, 1982) was the first African American librarian in Raleigh, North Carolina, and the founder of Raleigh's Richard B. Harrison Public Library, the first library in Raleigh to serve African Americans.
-Her greatest achievement was developing, maintaining, and increasing public library service to the African American people of Raleigh and Wake County, North Carolina, while striving to achieve equal library service for the entire community.
+Her greatest achievement was developing, maintaining, and increasing public library service to the African American people of Raleigh and Wake County, while striving to achieve equal library service for the entire community.
+She retired June 1972 after over 42 years in librarianship.

-Personal life
+Personal life and early career

-Mollie Huston Lee was born in Columbus, Ohio, on January 18, 1907, to Corrina Smith Huston and Rolla Solomon Huston, a private business owner and politician.
+Born as Mollie Huston, Lee was born in Columbus, Ohio, on January 18, 1907, to Corrina Smith Huston and Rolla Solomon Huston, a private business owner and politician.
 As the only child of "learned parents," there were always books around the family home and growing up, Lee developed an interest in public affairs.
-She married Dr. James S. Lee in 1935 and had one son, James S. Lee Jr.
+She married her husband, Dr. James S. Lee, Biology chairman at North Carolina Central University, in 1935 and had one son, James S. Lee Jr.

-Education and early career
+While attending Howard University, Lee worked as a student library assistant under the direction of Edward Christopher Williams, the first African-American to receive a library degree in the United States.
+Lee acknowledged Williams as the inspiration for her future efforts as a pioneering librarian.

-While attending Howard University, Lee worked as a student library assistant under the direction of A.C.
-Williams, the man she described as the first black librarian to ever receive a library degree in this country.
-Lee acknowledged A.C.
-Williams as the inspiration for her future efforts as a pioneering librarian.
-After earning an A.B. from Howard University, Lee received a scholarship to attend the Columbia University School of Library Service.
-Upon earning a bachelor of library science from Columbia, Lee returned to North Carolina in 1930 and began working as a librarian at Shaw University.
-During her five-year employment at the Shaw University Library, Lee recognized the need among blacks in the surrounding community for a special African-American literature collection.
+After earning an A.B. from Howard University, Lee became the first African-American to receive a scholarship to attend the Columbia University School of Library Service.
+Upon earning a Bachelor of Library Science from Columbia, Lee returned to North Carolina in 1930 and began working as a librarian at Shaw University.
+During her five-year employment at the Shaw University Library, Lee recognized the need among Black people in the surrounding community for a special African-American literature collection.
 She recognized that this need could be met through the services of a public library.